International outreach work of the 2050 Calculator

 2050 Calculator Overview

-DECC is also working in collaboration with a number of other organisations to build a Global Calculator, which will enable users to explore the options for reducing global emissions, and the impact of climate change associated with them.
+DECC also worked in collaboration with a number of other organisations to build a Global Calculator, which enables users to explore the options for reducing global emissions, and the impact of climate change associated with them.
 Please see the Global Calculator website for more information on the project and to access the Global Calculator.

 If you have any questions or are interested in developing a new version of the Calculator, please contact the 2050 pathways team.